quepas/mPAPI/README.md

 ## Comments

 * The number of hardware counters available on the system defines the upper limit of counters you can register using ``MAPI_register`` function.
+* Not all hardware counters can be mixed and used simultaneously.